jotpowers/Personal-Growth/writing/jotism.md

 * "Don't make me resort to empty threats."
 * “Once you’ve shattered both collarbones, strapless evening gowns become less important.”
 * "Sometimes two stupids makes a smart."
+* "There are few things more unifying, as a nation, than the hatred of Ticketmaster".

 ## Reactions
 * Felipe: "@Jot - I actually googled "masochism app" until I realized it was sarcasm"